"Climate tech" as a new business model - sector coupling & Co2 reduction in real estate

 ROCKETHOME aims to sustainably reduce emissions generated in buildings through the use of IoT technologies.

-Methodically, we rely on the following energy measures in modernization or new construction:
+Methodically, we rely on the following Action Points in the modernization or new construction of buildings:

-- Use of efficient plant technology based on renewable energies: Energy generation (electricity/PV, heat), storage (charging infrastructure, batteries, hydrogen storage in the future), and energy consumption.
+- Use of efficient energy hardware & systems based on renewable energies: Energy generation (PV/ solar panels, heat-pumps), storage (charging infrastructure, batteries, hydrogen storage in the future), and energy consumption (smart meters).

-- Sector coupling via IoT platform: Intelligent energy management via networking of plant technology.
+- Sector coupling via IoT platform: Bringing all energy feeds into the cloud, Intelligent energy management via automation

-- District platform as eco-system: Incentive-based interaction platform with property residents and users.
+- Multi tenant platform as eco-system: Incentive-based interaction platform with tenants/ residents, property and asset manager

 - New business models with ClimateTech.

-These 4 measurements reduce the CO2 consumption in the operating phase of the buildings in all stages.
+These 4 action points reduce the CO2 consumption in the operating phase of the buildings in all stages.

-Measure 1: Efficient plant technology for the climate
+Action Point 1: Efficient energy hardware & systems for the climate

 Coupled with the offer of charging infrastructure for electric cars, mobility becomes emission-free through the purchase of renewable energies in a district.
 Again, in terms of marketing the charging infrastructure, this is based on a new business model for the real estate industry, and avoiding emissions will help reduce operating costs.
 Marketing greenhouse gas (GHG) reduction quotas for electric cars makes the new technology more affordable for users and climate targets are more likely to be met in the district.